 All four factors must be considered when following the Fair Use Doctrine (the purpose of the use, the nature of the work, the amount used, and the effect of the use on the potential market) so this is always a difficult question to answer.
 We are generally safe using one or two chapters / articles of a book or journal.
 Please look over your materials and carefully consider what would benefit your students.

-Traditional reserve items are not limited.
+Traditional reserve items are limited to 20 Items.
 Up to 15 copyrighted articles / chapters per course per semester may be placed on electronic reserves.
 There is no limit to the number of non copyrighted items (exams, lecture notes, solutions, syllabus, etc.)

 Yes.
 Simply email firstname.lastname@example.org with the titles, call numbers, circulation time (2 hours, 1 day, 3 days, or 1 week,) and course information.

 No. Only books owned by CSUSM or professor's personal copies may be placed on reserve.